Platzi-Master-C8/MS-Plugins/api_doc.md

 `GET` ➡ /api/v1/users/{userId}/projects/{projectId}/languages
 #### Description
 ```
-This EP gives statistics about the languages that the user has used in the project
+Statistics about the languages that the user has used in the project
 ```

 ## OS USED